-There is nothing more devastating than opening your grill at the start of spring to fire up your first bbq of the season and you discover that the interior is covered in white fuzz.
+There is nothing more devastating than opening your grill at the start of spring to fire up your first BBQ of the season and you discover that the interior is covered in white fuzz.

 So then, what is the best way to kill mold?
 Do you just throw away the grill?
 Put the cover back on and hope it will go away?
 Sadly none of these options are going to cut it.

-What is mold?
+So, What Exactly is Mold?

-There are lots and lots of different types of mold, some can cause disease and can be very harmful to the human body.
+There are lots and lots of different types of mold.
+Mold comes in different colors, textures and smells.
+Some can cause disease and can be very harmful to the human body.

 Another major cause of mold is your cover.
 It traps moisture and creates the perfect conditions for mold and rust.
 Try and avoid using a cover/lid if you can, your pride and joy will not fall to pieces!
 If you can store it in the shed or under a covered area.

 I have some very easy to follow, simple instructions to kill grill mold.
 What I like to do is get the kids involved, make it a learning experience for everyone!

-The last thing you want is your guests to see you cleaning your moldy gril once they start arriving, especially when you have gone through the hard yards of preparing all the food and working out how much food to cook.
+The last thing you want is your guests to see you cleaning your moldy grill , especially when you have gone through the hard yards of preparing all the food and working out how much food to cook.

 Its not hard to take the necessary steps to prevent mold build-up.
 I often get the kids to help me, its a good opportunity to teach them a good life lesson about maintaining & looking after your belongings.

 Do you have a good way of leaning/ a cleaning ritual that makes the job not so bad?